taosdata/TDengine/docs/en/27-train-faq/01-faq.md

 1. The client uses its system timezone unless it has been configured otherwise.
 2. A timezone configured in `taos.cfg` takes precedence over the system timezone.
-3. A timezone explicitly specified when establishing a connection to TDengine through a connector takes precedence over `taos.cfg` and the system timezone.
-For example, the Java connector allows you to specify a timezone in the JDBC URL.
+3. A timezone explicitly specified when establishing a connection to TDengine through a client library takes precedence over `taos.cfg` and the system timezone.
+For example, the Java client library allows you to specify a timezone in the JDBC URL.
 4. If you use an RFC 3339 timestamp (2013-04-12T15:52:01.123+08:00), or an ISO 8601 timestamp (2013-04-12T15:52:01.123+0800), the timezone specified in the timestamp is used instead of the timestamps configured using any other method.

 ### 11. Which network ports are required by TDengine?